gschmutz/bigdata-spark-workshop/07-spark-deltalake/README.md

 sc = spark.sparkContext
 ```

-For Apache Zeppelin, this is not necessary and the configuration in `spark.jars` is used.
+For Apache Zeppelin, this is not necessary and the Spark context is pre-configured.

-## Create a new Zeppelin notebook
+## Create a new Zeppelin or Jupyter notebook

 For this workshop we will be using Zeppelin discussed above.